LekoArts/figma-theme-ui/MIGRATING.md

 ```

 You can use a [JSON validator](https://jsonformatter.curiousconcept.com) to check your JSON.
 In your frontend code (depending on your bundler/framework setup) you can now import the `colors.json` and use it instead of your previous JavaScript file.

+The same pattern also applies to a `config.js` you might have with a full Theme UI config.
+You'll need to convert the JavaScript object to a valid JSON file and use that starting with v2.